The New F-33

 F-33 - the standard version, legally trailerable in the USA without permit

 F-33X - a wider, roomier maxi version, that will require a permit for trailering, the 'X' standing for extra room.

 F-33R & F-33RX - more sporty racing versions for experienced sailors, with a taller rig, the 'R' standing for Race.

 F-33SR & F-33SRX - new highly powered super racing versions for experienced sailors only, with the very tall SR rig,

-The F-33 and all variations are currently only available from Multihulls Direct in the Philippines, whose very experienced crew have now built over 20 F-boats, including the F-85SR that did so well in the 2015 Race to Alaska.
+The F-33 and all variations are currently being built in the Philippines by a very experienced crew have now built over 20 F-boats, including the F-85SR that did so well in the 2015 Race to Alaska.
 Construction is currently all hand crafted vacuum bagged epoxy foam core, but this is changing to fully molded foam core construction, and resin infused under vacuum.

 As with the original F-33, the new F-33 is expected to have a very high resale value, due to the high quality construction, and the design reputation.
 The last original F-33 sold did so within 10 days of going on the market, and the price paid for what was a 7 year old boat was near what it cost new.
 Such value means the F-33 will be a very low cost boat to own as was the case with the original F-27, which has been the resale value leader for many years.